mhermsdorfer/f5-application-services-integration-iApp/docs/userguide/module1/lab1.rst

 If you are using a pre-built lab environment please assume the following:

 - Base Networking is configured
-- BIG-IP Devices Licensed/Activated
+- BIG-IP Device is Licensed/Activated
-- BIG-IP Active/Standy Cluster with Auto-sync

-  - **BIGIP_A is the Active Device**
-  - Cluster is synced

 - All actions will be performed on BIGIP_A
 - All configured virtual servers are accessible by IP from your jump host